ribtoks/listing/docs/DEPLOYMENT.md

 `serverless deploy --config serverless-db.yml`

-In order to specify stage and region, add parameters `--stage dev --region "us-east-1"`.
+This command will deploy resources to `dev` stage and to `us-east-1` region so if you want to use something else, you have to add parameters `--stage dev --region "us-east-1"`.

 ## Deploy API

 Config file `serverless-api.yml` contains definitions of lambda functions written in Go.
-If you are a developer, you may want to redeploy them frequently.
+If you are a developer, you may want to redeploy them frequently during development.

 You can use `make deploy` to run this step or you can use 2 commands: